BigCat3997/BigCat3997/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working as a DevOps/SRE engineer.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning GoLang language and Cloud implementation's strategies to create useful applications and manage resources of DevOps effectively.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...